eth0izzle/shhgit/README.md

 ## Installation

-You can use the [precompiled binaries](https://www.github.com/eth0izzle/shhgit/releases) or build from source:
+You can use the [precompiled binaries](https://www.github.com/eth0izzle/shhgit/releases) or allow Go to build from source:

 1. Install [Go](https://golang.org/doc/install) for your platform.
-2. `go get github.com/eth0izzle/shhgit` will download and build shhgit.
+2. `go get github.com/eth0izzle/shhgit` will download and build shhgit automtically.
+Optionally you can clone this repository manually and run `GO111MODULE=on CGO_ENABLED=0 go build -v -i -o shhgit`.
 3. See usage.

 Or you can run from Docker: